Vizhi Moodi Yosithaal

 Vizhi Moodi Yosithaal (lit.
-'When you close your eyes and think') is a 2014 Tamil-language science fiction thriller film film written, produced, and directed by debutante K. G. Senthil Kumar, starring himself and Nikita.
+'When you close your eyes and think') is a 2014 Tamil-language science fiction thriller film written, produced, and directed by debutante K. G. Senthil Kumar, starring himself and Nikita.
 The film is based around the concept of extrasensory perception.
 The music was composed by B. Aashif with cinematography by Gowbasu and editing by K. Maruthi.
 The film released on 21 November 2014 to mixed reviews from audience and critics.

 The title of the film was inspired by a song from the movie Ayan (2009).

 Plot

 KG (K. G. Senthil Kumar), has a gift of seeing five minutes into his future, but he would not be able to see his future if he is either intoxicated with alcohol or sleeping.
 KG does not realize that he has a gift until Niki (Nikita), the girl he loved dearly, is killed by a group of four terrorists right in front of his eyes while he had consumed alcohol.
 Once he realizes that if he would not have had alcohol and that he could have saved Niki's life, KG sets on a mission to find the culprits who killed Niki.
 While he finds the whereabouts of each terrorist and kills them one by one, he unravels the master plan of a big terrorist network to attack all the power stations of the entire state of Tamil Nadu, thereby causing panic and economic depression in the state.
 KG also finds out that the terrorists plan to do the same in all the states in India after hitting Tamil Nadu in order to collapse the entire Indian economy.
 Using his power to see five minutes into the future and with the help of his friends, KG successfully kills the mastermind behind this attack and saves Tamil Nadu from a great disaster.
 Realizing that he has a gift that not any normal person would have, KG dedicates himself to the society and roams around his city as a watchdog to save people from any possible terrorist attacks in the future.